adel-hadadi/adel-hadadi/README.md

   </a>

 - 👋 Hi, I’m Adel
-- 💼 I'm a Fullstack developer at Entekhab group
 - 💬 Talk to me about freelancing opportunities in software engineering
 - 👯 I’m looking to collaborate on backend software engineering projects